Industruino/documentation/420maker.md

 # GPIO

-The green screw connector gives access to 6 GPIO pins, with additional functions according to the option chosen in the IDE menu *Tools > Board*:
+The green screw connector gives access to 6 GPIO pins.
+These pins are all capable of digital input/output, analog input, and pwm output.

+Additional functions depend to the option chosen in the IDE menu *Tools > Board*:

 | header pin number	| MCU pin	| additional function |
 | --- | --- | --- |